Iamthelaw/bus-travel-discounts/README.rst

 Installation
 ============

-I recommend yousing marvelous ``pipenv`` package for development.
+I recommend yousing marvelous `pipenv <https://github.com/pypa/pipenv>`_ package for development.
 The project is intentionally desined to work only on **python3** and last versions of libraries.
-For so ``pipenv update --dev`` is ideal.

 Frontend libraries is installed via ``npm`` package manager.